savonet/book/language.md

 For instance, the documentation about the `frame.duration` setting is

 ```
-### Tentative frame duration in seconds
+### Frame duration in seconds

-Audio samplerate and video frame rate constrain the possible frame
-durations.This setting is used as a hint for the duration, when
+Set frame duration, in seconds.This setting control the latency of the
+streaming system.
+When set toa smaller value, latency is reduced at the
+expense of more dataconsumption.
+When set to a larger value, CPU and memory
-'frame.audio.size'is not provided.Tweaking frame duration is tricky but
+usage shouldgo down but latency should increase.Tweaking frame duration is
-needed when dealing with latencyor getting soundcard I/O correctly
+tricky but needed when dealing with latencyor getting soundcard I/O
-synchronized with liquidsoap.
+correctly synchronized with liquidsoap.

-settings.frame.duration := 0.04
+settings.frame.duration := 0.02
 ```

-The value `0.04` at the bottom indicates the default value.
+The value `0.02` at the bottom indicates the default value.

 ### Including other files